applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/phylogeny-reconstruction.md

 ...
 >>> from IPython.core import page
 >>> page.page = print
-Populating the interactive namespace from numpy and matplotlib
 ```

 First we'll look at the function used to simulate the evolution of a single sequence.
 This is where most of the important evolutionary modeling of sequence evolution happens.